a2ankitrai/2KX7/Java/garbage_collection.md

 The end result is a graph of reachable objects-all of the objects in the world that you can get to by starting at a variable and traversing through objects.
 Any object not in that graph of reachable objects is dead to the program and its memory is ripe for a reaping.

+---

+A garbage collector (GC) is a memory management tool.
+It achieves automatic memory management through the following operations:

+- Allocating objects to a young generation and promoting aged objects into an old generation.

+- Finding live objects in the old generation through a concurrent (parallel) marking phase.
+The Java HotSpot VM triggers the marking phase when the total Java heap occupancy exceeds the default threshold.

+- Recovering free memory by compacting live objects through parallel copying.

+---

 ## Marking and sweeping

 The first algorithm ever invented for GC is "mark-sweep".
 It works almost exactly like our definition of reachability: